 The early stages of Waterloo are like an episode from a political drama, were an international incident interrupts a routine day, and obscure, usually outdated dribs and drabs filter in as they happen, while the star awaits further developments and calls the shots as best he can.
 Wellington now began giving the first orders to alert the army, while at the same time refusing to react to what might be just a feint to weaken his right flank.

-Acting Quartermaster General William De Lancey was at dinner with, General Alava, the Spanish ambassador and old Peninsular Comrade, who spoke a amusingly distinctive form of English and unfortunately suffered from bad teeth, but he was a charming and jovial host, and a long time friend of many in the British army.
+Acting Quartermaster General William De Lancey was at dinner with, General Alava, the Spanish ambassador and an old Peninsular Comrade.
+A bright and companionable man, who spoke a amusingly distinctive form of English but unfortunately suffered from bad teeth.
 De Lancey was hurriedly summoned from Alava’s to set the army in motion.

 Despite this sudden frenzy of activity, many in Brussels put it from their minds, many officers were still allowed to attend the Ball that night so long as they were back by morning.
 When well intentioned staff officers warned them that they had best be ready to march, many merely shrugged it off.
 Lt John Kincaid of the Rifles was too seasoned a campaigner to treat such a nose tap so lightly, and after receiving some similar advice dropped everything to get ready.
 De Lancey arrived back at his house at 9, worked with his staff long into the night, while his wife kept them going with trays of strong green tea.

 A night to remember.